Chinese as a foreign language: Sources of education

 Chinese courses have been blooming internationally since 2000 at every level of education.
 Still, in most of the Western universities, the study of the Chinese language is only a part of Chinese Studies or sinology, instead of an independent discipline.
 The teaching of Chinese as a foreign language is known as duiwai hanyu jiaoxue (對外漢語教學 (对外汉语教学, Duìwài Hànyǔ Jiàoxué, foreign Chinese language teaching)).
 The Confucius Institute, supervised by Hanban (the National Office For Teaching Chinese as a Foreign Language), promotes the Chinese language in the West and other parts of the world.

 The People's Republic of China began to accept foreign students from the communist countries (in Eastern Europe, Asia and Africa) from the 1950s onwards.
 Foreign students were forced to leave the PRC during the Cultural Revolution.
 Taiwan has long been a place for students to study Mandarin.
 Popular choices for Westerners who want to study Chinese abroad include the Beijing Language and Culture University in Beijing, the Mandarin Training Center (MTC) and International Chinese Language Program (ICLP, formerly the Stanford Center) in Taiwan, and the Chinese University of Hong Kong.

 Many online courses in Standard Mandarin, Standard Cantonese and some other varieties are available through commercial, governmental and nonprofit websites catering to speakers of English and over a hundred other languages.
 Free and Paid-for courses are also offered via podcasts.
 Software is also available to help students pronounce, read and translate Chinese into English and other languages.

 Teaching the varieties of Chinese to non-native speakers is discouraged by the laws of the People's Republic of China.

-In Malaysia, Singapore and Brunei, some Bumiputera and Indian sent their children to Chinese primary school.
+In Malaysia, Singapore and Brunei, some Bumiputera and Indian send their children to Chinese primary school.

+In recent years several independent language learners have used online resources and immersion techniques to learn Mandarin to various degrees of fluency, without relying on formal courses.

+Among those who have documented their progress are Benny Lewis and Will Hart.

+Both focused primarily on achieving oral proficiency by communicating with native speakers from an early stage in their learning.